xmxtxx/xmxtxx/README.md

 or Mathieu
 ----------

-* 🌍  I'm based in Switerzland
+* 🌍  I'm based in Switzerland
 * 🧠  I'm learning React

 ### Skills